chocolatey/docs/input/en-us/chocolatey-gui/commands/feature.md

 ## Feature Options

-The available feautres that can be configured are:
+The available features that can be configured are:

 <?!
 Include "../../../shared/available-features.txt" /?>